Saevel/Kafka-Testing/README.md

 inside the "transaction-alert" project and the "src/cucumberTest/resources/application.yml" file inside the "automated-testing" project to point towards your Kafka bootstrap servers.

+Create the Kafka topics required to start tested applications, which are:

+* splitter-input
+* splitter-output
+* users
+* users_rekeyed
+* transactions
+* alerts

+You can do it from the Confluent Control Center or log into the broker Docker container with:

+    docker exec -it broker bash

+and then execute the contents of the "transaction-alert/src/main/resources/scripts/create-topics.sh" to have all the topics created.

 ## Running the tested apps